 Undecided on Your Major?

-The undergraduate catalog states that students should declare a major before completing 42 credit hours – this helps ensure that you can graduate in a timely manner.
+Being an undecided major allows you to explore options while working on ~40 credit hours of General Education requirements.
+The undergraduate catalog states students should declare a major before completing 42 credit hours.
+This helps ensure that you can graduate in a timely manner.
 Start the exploration process early!